raghav-misra/bruhstrap/readme.md

 # Bruhstrap:
-A CSS-only, minimal Bootstrap imitation focused on utility classes.
+A CSS-only, minimal Bootstrap-esque library focused on utility classes.